susanmarie87/Wild_Boutique/README.md

 Some of the problems noted in the project assessment results were as follows:

 1. Very poor UX design.

 - I agreed.
 The last project UX design was awful.
 I tried my best to turn the poor UX design around by completely changing the entire theme and overall site.
-The confirmation pages have minimal but effective designs with link to take the user back the home pages.
+The landing pages has been completely refreshed.
+A better hero image was applies.
+The navbar was made light to fit a light and bright theme.
+A three card section was added to feature our products and give the users a better idea right upon landing on the site, what our purpose is.
+Content with a good description was added to the hero image and given an animation effect.
 The "login" after being logged in messaging has been corrected.
 The desktop checkout form has been corrected.
 Jumbotrons were added across the site to break up the sections a bit and bold headers were added.

 2. Confirmation pages that were bare with no return links.

+- The confirmation pages have minimal but effective designs with a button link not to take the user back the home pages.

 3. Login displayed after a user has already logged in.
 - Easy fix by changing the text on the navbar link.
 I also added Jinja templating to add the user's name for a personal touch.